Yuanyun-Yong/Help-Green-Our-Uni/README.md

     - Protective Gear (to put on)
     - Weighing scale
  - Use statistics from Auckland University
+  - 2006: 36% of recyclables sent to the landfill - down to 12% in 2015
+   - Increase in relative portion of the food waste though
+  -

  Gameplay:
 - Arrows as controls/ WASD?
 - Space to pick up and drop off trash?